WebDevBernard/ICBC_E-Stamp_Tool/README.md

 ## How to Setup

-- Copy your existing ICBC copies folder with all your ICBC policy documents from the shared drive to your Desktop.
-If you do not have a shared folder or have many unidentified policy documents on multiple computers, place all their folders into a single parent directory, then copy that entire folder onto your Desktop.
-The script will then scan that directory and all its subfolders.
+- Copy your existing ICBC Copies folder, including all ICBC policy documents, from the shared drive to your Desktop.
+If you do not have a shared folder or have many unidentified policy documents across multiple computers, place all the folders into a single parent directory, then copy that entire folder to your Desktop.
+The script will scan that directory and all its subfolders.
 If duplicate files are detected, only the first matching file will be copied.

-- In the `config.xlsx` Excel sheet, select the Bulk Copy ICBC Tool worksheet and specify the path where you copied the ICBC copies folder and the path + folder name where you want the new ICBC copies folder (preferably also on your Desktop so you can easily locate it afterwards).
-Then fill out the name code of all your producers (including any ex-producers) and the corresponding folder name so the script knows how to sort them.
+- In the `config.xlsx` Excel file, select the Bulk Copy ICBC Tool worksheet and specify the path where you copied the ICBC Copies folder, as well as the path and folder name where you want the new ICBC Copies folder to be created, preferably on your Desktop so you can easily find it later.
+Then enter the name codes for all producers, including former producers, along with their corresponding folder names so the script knows how to sort the files.

-- Now run the `bulk_copy_icbc_tool` to create the new ICBC copies folder.
-Always run the `bulk_copy_icbc_tool` on an empty directory.
-Doing so ensures the script uses the cached “Read” data instead of reopening each PDF, which greatly improves its speed during the "Searching/Copying" process.
+- Run the `bulk_copy_icbc_tool` to create the new ICBC Copies folder.
+Always run the tool on an empty directory.
+This ensures the script uses the cached read data instead of reopening each PDF, which significantly improves speed during the searching and copying process.

-- A `log.txt` file is also generated, containing a list of any files that could not be copied, as well as files without a producer two code that were moved.
+- A `log.txt` file will also be generated.
+It contains a list of any files that could not be copied, as well as files without a producer two code that were moved.

-- Now move the newly created ICBC copies folder back into your shared drive and in `config.xlsx` copy that pathname on your shared drive into the ICBC E-Stamp and Copy Tool worksheet.
-Fill out the producer name codes and corresponding folder names as well.
+- Move the newly created ICBC Copies folder back to your shared drive.
+Then, in `config.xlsx`, copy that shared drive path into the ICBC E-Stamp and Copy Tool worksheet.
+Enter the producer name codes and corresponding folder names there as well.

-- The `icbc_e-stamp_and_copy_tool` can be placed on each computer that does ICBC Policy Centre.
-No need to put the `bulk_copy_icbc_tool` on every computer, but keep one as backup in case you ever need to reset the folder.
+- The `icbc_e-stamp_and_copy_tool` can be installed on each computer that uses ICBC Policy Centre.
+There is no need to install the `bulk_copy_icbc_tool` on every computer, but keep one copy as a backup in case you need to reset the folder in the future.

-- Now everytime someone runs the `icbc_e-stamp_and_copy_tool` it will stamp the ICBC policy document and backup an unmodified copy into the shared drive.
+- Each time someone runs the `icbc_e-stamp_and_copy_tool`, it will stamp the ICBC policy document and back up an unmodified copy to the shared drive.

 ## Frequently Asked Questions